The old way of treating heel spur patients was to:

 Dr. Verville can start patients off with a more conservative method, such as the measures described above.
 She may also recommend stretches that improve the tendon’s flexibility; changing footwear; taping the foot; or physical therapy.
 Each of these steps individually can reduce discomfort, and when combined, may eliminate it altogether.

 Patients generally check in with Dr. Verville to let her know about their progress with these measures.
 If the pain continues and their comfort hasn’t been reduced, Dr. Verville can consult with them to review the surgical option.

-All of Dr. Verville’s Frisco heel spur surgeries take place in a local accredited surgical center.
-As with every surgery, patients receive assistance from a board-certified anesthesiologist, whose experience and monitoring ensures a high level of care.
+All of Dr. Verville’s heel spur surgeries take place in a local accredited surgical center.
+As with every surgery, patients receive assistance from a board-certified anesthesiologist, whose experience and monitoring ensure a high level of care.